Real Estate Investments in Divorce

 Understanding Equitable Distribution in Ohio

 States take two different approaches to dividing property in a divorce.
 There are equitable distribution states (like Ohio) and community property states.
+In a community property state, couples split property 50/50 automatically.
+In an equitable distribution state, the property is divided “fairly.”
 While the court will assume that an equitable distribution is a 50/50 split, there may be a number of reasons why the court will favor one spouse over the other when dividing property.